zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/20-curriculum/30-curriculum-student.md

 2.I also want to know and understand  the mechanics on buliding a drone

 - This will help me understand how to program a drone.
     - This will also help me learn how to use basic skills on building and engenering.

+## Serigne section

+- I am interested in this course because: I wanna learn wanted to build a drone